-You should let your manager know as soon as possible, and before your start time, that you are unable to attend work because you are ill.
+You should let your manager know as soon as possible, and before your start time, that you are unable to attend work.

 Self-certified sick leave